 Australia has participated in the Paralympic Summer Games since the first Games in Rome in 1960.
 Medal success in these Games has risen since Rome (8 medals) to London (85 medals).

 Australia has participated in the Paralympic Winter Games since their inception in 1976.
 Australia competes in Alpine and Nordic events with male and female participants.

-Following the Sydney 2000 Games, the APC adopted a policy of mainstreaming which sees generic National Federations responsible for the preparation of their athletes to Paralympic level.
+Following the Sydney 2000 Games, Paralympics Australia adopted a policy of mainstreaming which sees generic National Federations responsible for the preparation of their athletes to Paralympic level.
 The sports which have been mainstreamed are: Para-athletics, Wheelchair basketball, Para-cycling, Para-equestrian, Football (5 and 7-a-side), Para-rowing, Para-sailing, Para-shooting, Para-swimming, Para-table tennis, Wheelchair tennis, Para-triathlon and Para-canoe.